josephschmitt/sub-gif-gen/README.md

 ## CLI Flags

 ### Required
 - `-d`, `--dir`: Directory containing your video files.
-Currently limited to `.mkv` files.
-Also currently limited to only reading from external `.srt` files for subtitles.
-The `.srt` file must be named the same as the `.mkv` source, but with the filename set to `.srt`.
+Currently limited to only reading from external `.srt` files for subtitles.
+The `.srt` file must be named the same as the input source, but with the filename set to `.srt`.

 ### Optional
 - `-s`, `--skipExisting`: Will skip processing if it finds a gif or annotated gif file already